MSLNZ/rpi-smartgadget/docs/install.rst

 This section describe how to set up a Raspberry Pi.

 .. note::
-   Instructions for using SSH_ to remotely access the terminal of the Raspberry Pi can be found `here <ssh_instructions_>`_.
+   Instructions for using ssh_ to remotely access the terminal of the Raspberry Pi can be found `here <ssh_instructions_>`_.

 .. tip::